Dr. Nipuna R. Kuruppu

 Lanka Hospital PVT limited

-NGU5207- Critical care Nursing
+NGU5207- Critical Care Nursing

 Research member of NHMRC Centre of Research Excellence in Wiser Wound Care, Griffith University, Australia.